IIITLucknowSWEngg/CSAICSABTeam009/srs.md

 - User surveys and feedback on music streaming experiences
 - Competitive analysis of existing platforms (e.g., Spotify, Apple Music)

+### 1.5 Overview
+This document is organized into several sections that describe the overall system, functional requirements, non-functional requirements, and other considerations relevant to the development and implementation of the Spotify Clone application.
+It provides a detailed roadmap for creating a music streaming platform that includes features like user authentication, music playback, playlist creation, personalized recommendations, artist profiles, and premium subscription services.
+The document also highlights the technical and design considerations to ensure a seamless and scalable user experience.

 ---

 ## 2. Overall Description